mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ***

 ## Average cell neighbor number by class of polygons

-We now query multiple databases to extract the information about cell neighbor number for each individual cell for all selected ROIs.
+We now query multiple databases using the TissueMiner `multi_db_query()` function in combination with the `mqf_fg_cell_neighbor_count` function definition to extract the information about cell neighbor number for each individual cell for all selected ROIs.

 ```r
 avgPgClass <- multi_db_query(movieDirs, mqf_fg_cell_neighbor_count, selectedRois, polygon_class_limit=c(3,9)) %>% print_head()